wixplosives/stylable.io/docs/getting-started/install-configure.md

 ## Types

-Typescript needs to be made aware of Stylable in order to provide typing and module resolution.
-To do this, simply copy the `globals.d.ts` file found [here](https://github.com/wix/stylable/blob/master/packages/stylable-scripts/template/src/globals.d.ts) to the `src` folder of your Typescript + Stylable project.
+TypeScript requires to be made aware of Stylable in order to provide typings and module resolution.
+To do this, simply copy the `globals.d.ts` file found [here](https://github.com/wix/stylable/blob/master/packages/stylable-scripts/template/src/globals.d.ts){:target="_blank"} to the `src` folder of your Typescript + Stylable project.